You’re passionate about helping clients find the perfect home or sell their homes for more.

 Blogging helps you get more traffic in two primary ways.

-Continue to consistently post fresh content on topics that your target is looking for, and you’ll see that visibility go up and up.
+But, if you continue to have regular updates of fresh content and helpful articles on topics that your target is looking for, and you’ll see that visibility go up and up.

 The second is through social media.